-In our view, all investments fulfilling these criteria would qualify for being excluded from consolidation.
+In our view, all investments that only serve this purpose and are - as of the day of the acquisition - intended to be disposed of fulfilling these criteria would qualify for being excluded from consolidation.

 We acknowledge the different backgrounds of the IASB's and the GASB's proposals, i.e. the different initial points of a concept for the exemption from consolidation.
-That being said, the GASB generally agrees with the detailed explanations of the specific investment purpose as laid out in para.
+The different initial points are reflected in our comments on the criteria to define the scope of the exemption.
+Based on our different understanding of the scope of entities that should be excluded from consolidation of certain controlled investments, our view on the criteria in para.
+2 of the Exposure Draft differs from that of the IASB.
+That being said, the GASB generally agrees with the detailed explanations of the specific investment purpose as laid out by the IASB in para.
 B6.
 However, unlike the application guidance on "earnings from investments" suggests we believe that it should be possible for the investing entity to engage in some strategic decisions, such as decision over management contracts or restructuring of the controlled investment.
 These activities typically aim at increasing the capital appreciation and thereby increasing the chances for a financially successful disposal of that investment.
-Hence, a strategic involvement that would only aim at increasing earnings from that investment should not preclude the entity from the scope of this exemption.
+Hence, a strategic involvement that would only aim at increasing earnings from that investment should not preclude the entity from the scope of this standard and from measuring that investment at fair value exemption.

-Furthermore, our different concept for the scope of this exemption does not restrict the exemption from consolidation to entities whose only substantive activities are investing in multiple investments for capital appreciation, or investment income (such as dividends or interest), or both.
-On the contrary, considering our approach the exemption from consolidation could apply to any entity - with as few as one "qualifying" investment.
-Nevertheless, we do not deem the requirement of multiple investments to be relevant under any approach.
-Entities having just one investment but fulfilling all other criteria of the IASB's definition of an investment entity should qualify for a fair value measurement of that investment.
+Furthermore, our different concept for the scope of an this exemption from consolidation does not restrict the exemption from consolidation to entities whose only substantive activities are investing in multiple investments for capital appreciation, or investment income (such as dividends or interest), or both.
+On the contrary, considering our approach the exemption from consolidation can could apply to every any entity - with as few as one "qualifying" investment.
+Nevertheless, independent of this particular GASB approach we do not deem the requirement of multiple investments to be relevant under the IASBany approach either.
+Entities could have having just one investment but fulfilling all other criteria of the IASB's definition of an investment entity; in these cases should qualify for a fair value measurement of that one investment would result in more decision-useful information than consolidation of that investment.

-Another important criterion to determine whether the exemption from consolidation is applicable is managing and evaluating all of the investments on a fair value basis (para.
-2(e)) as well as providing financial information about the investment activities to the investors (para.
+Another very important criterion to determine whether the exemption from consolidation is applicable for a specific investment, however, is - under both the IASB's and GASB's approach - the criterion of management and evaluation of these investments, internally and externally, is managing and evaluating all of the investments on a fair value basis (para.
+2(e)) as well as the criterion to provide providing financial information about the investment activities to the investors (para.
 2(f)).
-Both are important indicators that the controlled investment is held only for maximising earnings and not for engaging in its activities or strategically integrating it into the operations of the controlling entity.
+The management and publication of financial information on a fair value basis Both are important indicators that the controlled investment is held only for maximising earnings and not for engaging in its activities or strategically integrating it into the operations of the controlling entity. for earnings from investments only and is not held to e.g. engage in other activities to strategically exploit the controlled investments' assets.

-Finally, the criterion "pooling of funds" is not necessary to define the scope of an exemption from consolidation following the GASB's approach.
-The characteristics of the investment do not depend on the entity having investors who are unrelated to the parent (if any), and thus holding a significant ownership interest in the entity.
+Finally, the criterion "pooling of funds" on the other hand is not necessary to define the scope of an exemption from consolidation following the GASB's approach.
+The characteristics of the investment (intention to dispose and holding the investment for earnings only) do not depend on the entity having investors who are unrelated to the parent (if any), and in aggregatethus holding a significant ownership interest in the entity.